Dark-Knight-17/Library-Management-System/README.md

 Hi ...
-This is a Library Management System Made in JavaSwing and My SQL Database being used as a backend .
-It's code is pretty simple to understand ad needs NOt Much Explanation ;-)
+This is a Library Management System Made in JavaSwing and My SQL Database being used as a backend .Fully Ready to deployed on the client's machine.
+It's code is pretty simple to understand ad needs Not Much Explanation ;-)